Magdalena Popa. Photo by Sian Richards.

 Hailed by L’Humanité as “one of the great stars of our time,” Romanian-born Magdalena Popa brings her rich experience as an international prima ballerina and her invaluable teaching knowledge to her position of Principal Artistic Coach with The National Ballet of Canada.

-In 1982, Ms. Popa joined the National Ballet as Ballet Mistress and was appointed Principal Ballet Mistress in 1984.
+In 1982, Magdalena joined the National Ballet as Ballet Mistress and was appointed Principal Ballet Mistress in 1984.
 She is in great demand as a guest teacher throughout the world and has served as a jury member on many of the most prestigious international ballet competitions.
 She has also staged numerous ballets both in Canada and abroad.
-In 2002, Ms. Popa was invited by President Ion Iliescu to return to Romania, where she was presented with the country’s highest honour, the Order of the Star of Romania.
+In 2002, Magdalena was invited by President Ion Iliescu to return to Romania, where she was presented with the country’s highest honour, the Order of the Star of Romania.